 -Herbal ACV rinse for my hair

--Chamomile, rose petals, plantain leaf, thyme and rosemary tea in a spray bottle to spray in my hair after washing.
+-Chamomile, rose petals, plantain leaf, thyme, and rosemary tea in a glass spray bottle to spray in my hair after washing.

--Home-made infused oils with calendula, lavender and yarrow for hair and skin
+-Home-made infused oils with calendula, comfrey, rose, lavender, and yarrow for hair and skin

 -Powdered tea and clay mixed with a mashed banana or avocado for facials